troe27/UU-GWAS06/docs/index.md

 ### 2.1: Predicting a deleterious effect
 - SnpEff

 ### 2.2: Identifying categories of interest

 - Conserved SNPs

 	- UCSC Browser

 - Regulatory SNPs

 	- ENCODE

 - SNPs in protein domains

 	- PFAM

 ### 2.3:  Evaluate the impact of the substitution on the 3D structure of a protein

 - PDB

 ### 2.4: Integrative evaluation

 - Ensembl Variant Effect Predictor

 ### 2.5: Selecting the final candidate SNP set

-## Part 3: Designing follow-up investigations
+## 3: Designing follow-up investigations